farmera/sare_grant/introduction.md

 #### Current Methods
 Intensive agricultural production systems, like sugarcane, typically require a higher input rate of nitrogen (N) to achieve sufficient biomass and yield.
-Along with N rate optimization, the timing of N application is also important.
+Along with N rate optimization the timing of application is likewise important.
 Continuous refinement of effective and affordable N management systems is essential to maintain sustainable sugarcane agriculture in Louisiana.
-Our study considers the advantages of low-cost vegetation indices such as aerial NDVI as part of an overall N management scheme specific to sugarcane production in Louisiana.
+Our study considers the potential advantage of using a low-cost vegetation indices such as aerial NDVI as part of an overall N management scheme specific to sugarcane production in Louisiana.

 #### The Value of Vegetation Indices
 The Normative Difference Vegetation Index (NDVI) is a form of hyper-spectral imaging that collects and processes information across specific wavelengths of the electromagnetic spectrum.
 In agriculture, the goal of NDVI imaging is to detect the relative strength of photosynthetic processes occurring in the field.

-The primary disadvantage of these methods has been their cost and complexity.
+While vegetation indices like NDVI have been applied for years in agriculture, the primary disadvantage of such methods has traditionally been their cost and complexity.

 #### Study Goals